-Equity securities mainly pertains to quoted golf club shares and shares in Cyber Bay, a delisted entity in the Philippines.
+Equity securities mainly pertains to quoted golf club shares and shares in Cyber Bay, whose shares were suspended from trading by the PSE.

 Status of operations of Cyber Bay Corporation

 On April 25, 1995, Central Bay, a wholly-owned subsidiary of Cyber Bay, entered into a Joint Venture Agreement with the Philippine Reclamation Authority (PRA; formerly Public Estates Authority) for the complete and entire reclamation and horizontal development of a portion of the Manila-Cavite Coastal Road and Reclamation Project.